 Ramapo Animal Refuge, Inc. (RARI) was the vision of Rosary Thomas and a dedicated group of volunteers from Oakland, NJ.
 Like BARI, they fostered dogs and cats in their homes, raised funds to cover their expenses, and operated a telephone network to interview adopters.

 In 1978, the two groups decided to merge and pool their resources in order to launch an animal shelter.
-BARI had the needed funds, RARI, the necessary manpower and the relationship with the town of Oakland and its residents.
+BARI had the needed funds and RARI had the necessary manpower and the relationship with the town of Oakland and its residents.
 Together, their dream and hard work became a reality, now called the Ramapo-Bergen Animal Refuge, Inc. (RBARI).

-As can happen with many organizations, RBARI experienced growing pains and changing philosophies over time – chief among them, the shelter’s animal policy.
+As can happen with many organizations, RBARI experienced growing pains and changing philosophies over time – chief among them being the shelter’s animal policy.

-In 1986 RBARI was rocked by news from the State of New Jersey.
+In 1986, RBARI was rocked by news from the State of New Jersey.
 The planned construction of Interstate Highway 287 would be taking away 40 feet of RBARI property, eliminating essential access to Route 208.
-After 3 years of negotiation, mounting legal and engineering fees, RBARI was compensated by the State and given an equivalent parcel of land and restoration of fees.
-Work on the property, including a new access road, "Shelter Lane", was completed in 1990.
+After 3 years of negotiation and mounting legal and engineering fees, RBARI was compensated by the state and given an equivalent parcel of land and restoration of fees.
+Work on the property, including a new access road called "Shelter Lane", was completed in 1990.